top of page

 🍂 Why Is Autumn in Japan So Special?

-Japan’s autumn (late October to early December) is synonymous with vibrant maple and ginkgo leaves, serene temple backdrops, and mild, photogenic weather.
+Japan’s autumn, running from late October to early December, is synonymous with vibrant maple and ginkgo leaves, serene temple backdrops, and mild, photogenic weather.
 Unlike spring’s cherry blossom season, fall brings with it a slightly more tranquil vibe—unless you're in Kyoto or Tokyo, where the sheer popularity of these places can make even a tranquil park feel like a bustling city center.

 📈 Autumn Tourism Surge in Japan: The Stats